JacekPad/CharityProject/readme.md

 - MYSQL

 ##### Technology usage:
-- Spring security to mange user's log-in details,
+- Spring security to manage user's log-in details,
 - MYSQL database to store user's and site's data,
 - Hibernate to communicate with the database and create easy access to it's contents,
 - Maven to set dependencies and create initial project,